-All caulking shrinks and replacement is a homeowner's maintenance item.
-Separation at the joints in the exterior trim and between the trim and the surfaces of exterior siding or masonry should not exceed 3/8 of an inch.
+All caulking shrinks and replacement is a homeowner maintenance item.
+Separation at the joints in the exterior trim and between the trim and the surfaces of exterior siding or masonry should not exceed 1/4 of an inch.
 Siding, trim and masonry must be capable of excluding the elements.
-D. R. Horton will make a one time correction if necessary.
+D·R·Horton will correct if necessary.

-Also see "Paint and Stain" on Page 59 and "Wood Trim" on Page 69.
+Also see "Paint and Stain" section and "Wood Trim" on section.